IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page workflowIds | int | Unit ID is one of the unique identifier for this Unit record workflowTypeIds | int | Unit Type Ids is the unique identifier of the associated unit type workflow | string | Units is one of the filter option and the parameter is for the Name of the Unit
+PageSize | int | The number of results per page workflowTypeIds | int | Workflow Type IDs are the unique identifier for a workflow type. workflowCategoryIds | int | Workflow Category IDs are the unique identifier for the associated workflow category. workflowTypes | string | Workflow Types are the assigned values for the type of workflow and can be used as a filter.